A No.10 in every street

 - "Isn't this just surveillance?"

 - No. It is community-led listening.
-The community is us.
+The community is one house.
 The listening is constant.
+The curtains are optional but recommended.

 - "What about freedom of speech?"

 - You are absolutely free to speak.
-We are absolutely free to write it down, share it with three departments, and have a quiet word with your employer.
+Your designated Street No.10 is absolutely free to write it down, share it with three departments, and have a quiet word with your employer.

 - "What if I disagree with the policy?"

-- Then the Monitor is working as intended.
+- Then the Street No.10 is working as intended.
 Thank you for your candour.
-A van will be along shortly.
+A van will be along shortly, and someone will know which window you left open.

 Your response will be carefully read, thoughtfully considered, and then carefully misrepresented in a press release.